Simply connected varieties in characteristic $p>0$

 Our main theorem \ref{thm:mainthm} asserts that Question i) has a positive answer if $X$ has a normal compactification with boundary of codimension $\ge 2$, and if $k$ is an algebraic closure of the prime field $\F_p$.

-The arithmetic assumption on the ground field comes from the application of Hrushovsky's main theorem \cite[Cor.~1.2]{Hru04} and the fact that we cannot, in general, define a surjective specialization homomorphism on the \'etale fundamental group (we do not know, however, if this can be done for the smooth loci of a family of normal projective varieties).
+The arithmetic assumption on the ground field comes from the application of Hrushovski's main theorem \cite[Cor.~1.2]{Hru04} and the fact that we cannot, in general, define a surjective specialization homomorphism on the \'etale fundamental group (we do not know, however, if this can be done for the smooth loci of a family of normal projective varieties).
 See Section~\ref{sec:spe}.

 The geometric assumption on the existence of a good compactification with small boundary enables us to show a strong boundedness theorem \ref{thm:boundedness}.
-The main issue, if we drop the assumption, is to define a suitable family of extensions of the underlying vector bundles of a stratification to a particular normal projective compactification of $X$, in such a way that they form a bounded family of sheaves.
+The main issue, if we drop the assumption, is to define a suitable family of extensions to a particular normal projective compactification of $X$ of the $F$-divided vector bundles associated to a $\sO_X$-coherent $\sD_X$-module via Frobenius descent, in such a way that they form a bounded family of sheaves.